Hello

 2019-2024

+Worked with Professor Todd Murphey.
 Developed algorithms and hardware benchmarks for active learning, reinforcement learning, and perception models in the context of robotics.

 MIT Lincoln Laboratory

-2017-2019
+Associate Staff 2017-2019

-Rapid Prototyping Group: Mechanical lead for a DoD payload.
+Rapid Prototyping Role: Mechanical lead for a DoD payload.
 Conducted a system design study.
 Developed prototypes, drawings, test campaigns, and sell-off material.
 Managed technicians, designers, and contractors.
 Collaborated with other system leads to define interfaces, risks, and needs.

 Teaching Assistant

-2022
+Northwestern | 2022

 Research Assistant